jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 Deploy & Test
 -------------

-The hello world UI example can be tested using the embedded Tomcat servers that are part of the workflow-tutorial-repo and workflow-tutorial-share projects.
-The trick is to start each of them separately, passing in an alternative port for the Alfresco Share WAR.
+The hello world UI example can be tested using the embedded Tomcat server that is part of the Alfresco Maven SDK.

-1. Open a command-line window and switch to $TUTORIAL_HOME/workflow-tutorial-repo.
+1. Open a command-line window and switch to $TUTORIAL_HOME.
 2. Run `run.sh` (or `run.bat`).

-Your repo tier project will be installed and started on Tomcat running on port 8080.
+Your repo tier AMP and Share tier AMP will be built, installed into their respective WARs, and started on Tomcat running on port 8080.
-3. Open a new command-line window and switch to $TUTORIAL_HOME/workflow-tutorial-share.
-4. Run `run.sh` (or `run.bat`).

 When everything starts up:

-1. Go to http://localhost:8081/share and log in as admin (password: admin).
+1. Go to http://localhost:8080/share and log in as admin (password: admin).
 2. In the "My Tasks" dashlet, click "Start Workflow" to start a workflow.
 You should see the Hello World UI workflow in the list of workflows:

     ![Share workflow list shows custom workflows](images/start-workflow-list.png)

 3. Select the Hello World UI workflow.
 Alfresco Share should display a form that includes the greeting field:

     ![Hello World UI: Start workflow form](images/start-workflow-form.png)

 4. Specify a name in the name field then click "Start Workflow" to start the workflow.
 5. After the workflow starts, you should see the greeting in the log:

     ![Hello World UI greeting in the log](images/greeting-in-the-log.png)

 6. The "My Tasks" dashlet should now have a task waiting on you.
 Click the task description to edit the task.
 7. Add a comment if you want, then click either "Approve" or "Reject".
-7. Check the log again.
+8. Check the log again.
 You should see a log message showing which one you selected:

 ![Hello World UI approval result in the log](images/approval-result-in-log.png)

 If all goes well, congratulations, you've successfully deployed a custom workflow with custom metadata that can be started and managed in Alfresco Share.

 Implementation summary
 ----------------------